Publish Date: September 2012

 No. of pages: 188

-This book will be supplied as a digital PDF.
+This document will be provided as a digital PDF copy.
+Please allow 2 working days for the PDF to be delivered to your inbox.
 If you are a bookseller customer, please get in touch.

 On 1 October 2011 the biggest change in responsibility for sewerage services in England and Wales took place.